 Construction Projects Currently Going on at Epcot

 There are a lot of projects going on at Epcot right now.
-The entrance and Future World are undergoing a rather substantial redesign.
+The entrance and World Celebration are undergoing a rather substantial redesign.

-The entrance itself has been finished, but the rest of Future World is still heavily worked on.
+The entrance itself has been finished, but the rest of World Celebration is still heavily worked on.

 The good news is that for the most part, the construction won’t impact your trip.
 There’s nothing closed down that will really bring down your trip.

 The main impact it has is in terms of simply being an eyesore.
-There are construction barricades up throughout Future World, creating some detours.
+There are construction barricades up throughout World Celebration, creating some detours.

-It’s a little bit of a maze getting through some sections, but it’s well labeled and not confusion.
+It’s a little bit of a maze getting through some sections, but it’s well labeled and not confusing.
 It’s just not as attractive as you might like.

 At this point, we have no official word on when this project will be finished.
-I’m hoping at least part of it will be done by the 50th anniversary on October 1, 2021.
+But everything indicates we still have a ways to go.

 Ok, most people are going to say that Epcot is a one day park.
 Some even say there’s not enough to do to even fill a full day.